Rituals

 Beltane a is the traditional festival of delight in the return of the sun, warmer weather and renewed energy and zest in living.
 Many cultures in fact associate May 1st with "fresh starts" and a concern for the rights of the working person.

-The Sacred Brigantia Players were a theatrical and musical group who were honoured to perform sacred comedy-dramas for Beltane, based on British myth and folklore and specially written in a 9-year cycle by Marcus, first at Thornborough for many years, then at Sentry Circle.
-See photos in the Archive section!
+* THE SACRED BRIGANTIA PLAYERS were a Kith theatrical and musical group who performed sacred comedy-dramas for Beltane, based on British myth and folklore and specially written in a 9-year cycle by Marcus.
+They were first performed at Beltane at Thornborough Henge and in later years at Sentry Circle.
+See Archive!

-Beltane festivals often start at noon, when the gates are opened and brightly-costumed people enter the Henge.
-The Jester hosts the festival, opening it with jokes, hilarity and history.
+BELTANE AT THORNBOROUGH starts at noon on the Sunday, when the gates are opened and brightly-costumed people enter the Henge.
+A Jester sometimes hosts the festival, with jokes, hilarity and history.
 The Green Man plays bagpipes and a hand-made harp.
-Plays and dramas, musical and drumming performances can follow, depending on the year.
-Then, couples who wish to be handfasted are joined for as long as they wish!
-Maybe "a year and a day", maybe for "as long as love lasts", or, for the really daring, "the karmic link"!
+Plays, music and drumming can follow, depending on the year.
+Couples who wish to be handfasted (a traditional folk marriage ceremony) can be joined for a year and a day, "as long as love lasts", or, if preferred, "the karmic link"!

 A Kith play...!